paulgessinger/blog/content/posts/guicolors-iterm-tmux-vim/index.md

 set termguicolors
 ```

 Now you’ll obviously need a color scheme that supports these colors so that though see them.
-One such the would be the [Nord theme](https://github.com/arcticicestudio/nord-vim).
+One such theme would be [Nord](https://github.com/arcticicestudio/nord-vim).
 They also have colors for iTerm [here](https://github.com/arcticicestudio/nord-iterm2).
-You can also configure the nord theme in vim so that it prints comments in *italics* like this:
+You can also configure the Nord vim theme so that it prints comments in *italics* like this:

 ```
 let g:nord_italic = 1